PioneerAPCS-21-22/Assignment34/README.md

 ## Specifications

-You will create one class that has 3 methods: one for adding matrices, one for multiplying a matrix by a scalar (a number), one for subtracting matrices (this is the same as multiplying the second matrix by -1 and then adding, so utilize the two previous methods), and one for printing a matrix.
+You will fill in the 3 methods in the `Main` class starter code: one for adding matrices, one for multiplying a matrix by a scalar (a number), one for subtracting matrices (this is the same as multiplying the second matrix by -1 and then adding, so utilize the two previous methods), and one for printing a matrix.

-Each method should print the result.
+Each method should return a new array with the result.

 Note: use regular `for` loops in the `sum` and `product` methods.